-General meetings
+188. General meetings

-- 188. (1) General meetings of a company may, subject to its articles, be held from time to time. - (2) Any general meeting may, save in so far as is otherwise provided in the articles of a company and without derogation from any other provisions of this Act, be called by two or more members holding not less than one-tenth of its issued share capital or, in the case of a company not having a share capital, by not less than five per cent in number of the members of the company.
+- (1) General meetings of a company may, subject to its articles, be held from time to time. - (2) Any general meeting may, save in so far as is otherwise provided in the articles of a company and without derogation from any other provisions of this Act, be called by two or more members holding not less than one-tenth of its issued share capital or, in the case of a company not having a share capital, by not less than five per cent in number of the members of the company.

-Calling of general meetings on requisition by members
+189. Calling of general meetings on requisition by members

-- 189. (1) The directors of a company must, notwithstanding anything in its articles, on the requisition of - - (a) 100 members of the company or of members holding at the date of the lodging of the requisition not less than one-twentieth of such of the capital of the company as at the date of the lodgment carries the right of voting at general meetings of the company; or - (b) in the case of a company not having a share capital, 100 members of the company or of members representing not less than one-twentieth of the total voting rights of all the members having at that date a right to vote at general meetings of the company, within 14 days of the lodging of the requisition issue a notice to members convening a general meeting of the company for a date not less than 21 and not more than 35 days from the date of the notice.
+- (1) The directors of a company must, notwithstanding anything in its articles, on the requisition of - - (a) 100 members of the company or of members holding at the date of the lodging of the requisition not less than one-twentieth of such of the capital of the company as at the date of the lodgment carries the right of voting at general meetings of the company; or within 14 days of the lodging of the requisition issue a notice to members convening a general meeting of the company for a date not less than 21 and not more than 35 days from the date of the notice.